Stereotypes of African Americans: Black American princess

+The "Black American Princess" (BAP) refers to an African American woman who is seen as materialistic, privileged, and detached from the struggles of less fortunate Black communities.
+The term reflects stereotypes of wealth, style, and a superficial nature, and is identical to the so-called 'princess syndrome' of any and all other races.
+This narrative positions these women as overly concerned with wealth, status, and appearance, similar to the "valley girl" or the "dumb blond" stereotypes associated with White women.

+The BAP figure is often critiqued as a product of post-segregation Black wealth, where women who gained access to educational and social institutions are seen as having a sense of entitlement and detachment from their racial identity.

+The BAP narrative is a controlling stereotype that reinforces class distinctions within the black community, suggesting that Black women who achieve certain socioeconomic status are less "authentic" or betraying their roots.
+This can be harmful because it simplifies and overlooks the effort that these women put into promoting positive representations of Black womanhood.

 Athleticism

-Blacks are stereotyped as being more athletic and superior at sports than other races.
-Even though they make up only 12.4 percent of the US population, 75% of NBA players and 65% of NFL players are black.
-African-American college athletes may be seen as getting into college solely on their athletic ability, not their intellectual and academic merit.
+Black people are stereotyped as being naturally more athletic and potentially superior at sports than all other races.
+Even though they make up roughly 12-14% of the US population, 75% of NBA players and 65% of NFL players are Black.
+African-American collegiate athletes may be viewed as getting into college predominantly on their athletic ability, relying on academic merit to a lesser extent.

-Black athletic superiority is a theory that says blacks possess traits that are acquired through genetic and/or environmental factors that permits them to excel over other races in athletic competition.
-Whites are more likely to hold such views, but some blacks and other racial affiliations do as well.
+Black athletic superiority is a theory that says black people possess traits that are acquired through genetic and/or environmental factors that permits them to excel over other races in athletic competition.
+White people are more likely to hold such views, but some Black people and other racial affiliations do as well.

-Several other authors have said that sports coverage that highlights "natural black athleticism" has the effect of suggesting white superiority in other areas, such as intelligence.
-The stereotype suggests that African Americans are incapable of competing in "white sports" such as ice hockey and swimming.
+Several other authors have said that sports coverage that highlights "natural Black athleticism" has the effect of suggesting White superiority in other areas, such as intelligence.
+The stereotype suggests that African Americans are incapable of dominating in "White sports" such as ice hockey and swimming (the latter is rooted not in athleticism itself, but a separate stereotype that suggests Black people are fearful of large bodies of water).

 Intelligence

 Following the stereotypical character archetypes, African Americans have falsely and frequently been thought of and referred to as having little intelligence compared to other racial groups, particularly white people.
-This has factored into African Americans being denied opportunities in employment.
+This has factored into blacks being denied opportunities in employment.
 Even after slavery ended, the intellectual capacity of black people was still frequently questioned.

-Stephen Jay Gould's book The Mismeasure of Man (1981) demonstrated how early 20th-century biases among scientists and researchers affected their purportedly objective scientific studies, data gathering, and conclusions which they drew about the absolute and relative intelligence of different groups and of gender and intelligence.
+Big black cock

+In pornography, Black men are stereotyped to be hypermasculine and sexually dominant.

 Media

+African Americans are often used for stories in the media concerning drug abuse, drug-addicted children, HIV/AIDS patients and the homeless.

+According to a Taiwanese study, Taiwanese people thought African Americans were self-destructive, dirty, lazy, unintelligent, violent or ugly and are criminals because of American media such as American television shows, movies or music videos.